spartacus04/jext-reborn/README.md

 Jext Reborn is a Spigot plugin that enhances the music experience in Minecraft servers.
 It allows servers to add custom music discs without replacing the original ones, utilizing the power of a resource pack and the Spigot API.

-For more details and guides, please visit the [Wiki page](https://github.com/spartacus04/jext-reborn/wiki).
+For more details and guides on how to setup the plugin, please visit the [Wiki page](https://github.com/spartacus04/jext-reborn/wiki).

 ## Dependencies